Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Baryogenesis in reheating epoch

+Note that the net number density $\delta n^{\rm crout}_{_M}$ (\ref{net}) of massive particles and antiparticles is the counterpart of mean net baryon number density $\epsilon_{_{\rm CP}}n_{_B}$ in Ref.~\cite{Kolb1990}, attributing to an explicit $CP$-symmetry violating interaction in an effective Lagrangian.
+There, massive particles $X$ and antiparticles $\bar X$ $CP$-violating decays produce a mean net baryon number $\epsilon_{_{\rm CP}}n_{_B}$.
+Here, the superhorizon crossing of massive particles and antiparticles oscillating mode leads to the net number density $\delta n^{\rm crout}_{_M}$ (\ref{net}).
+Via massive particles' decay to baryons, the net number density $\delta n^{\rm crout}_{_M}$ leads to a net baryon number density in the right-handed side of the continuity equation (\ref{brates}).

-In the second line of integration, the initial moment $t_i\ll \tau_{_R}$ is assumed and the solution for massive pairs $\rho_{_M}$ decay is used, see Eq.~(66) of Ref.~\cite{xuereheating} or the first equation in (6.61) of Ref.~\cite{kolb}.
-The physical content is clear: at the late times, $t\gg \tau_{_R}$, the net baryon number per comoving volume $a^3n_{_B}(a)$ is just $2.31\times 10^{-4}$ times the initial number of massive particle $F$'s per comoving volume $a^3_{_R}n^H_{_M}(a_{_R})$.
-Note that $a^3n_{_B}(a)$ the comoving number density, whereas $n_{_B}(a)$ is the physical number density, i.e., the net baryon number per physical volume.
-Since the decay time scale $\tau_{_R}\propto \hat m^{-1}$ is very short, we adopt the approximation that the horizon crossing coincides with the genuine reheating (\ref{rhc}) ($a=a_{_R}\approx a_{\rm crout}$ and $t\approx \tau_{_R}$) to obtain the net baryon number density
+In the second line of integration, the initial moment $t_i\ll \tau_{_R}$ is assumed and the solution for massive pairs $\rho_{_M}$ decay is used, see Eq.~(7.23) of Ref.~\cite{Xue2023a} or the first equation in (6.61) of Ref.~\cite{Kolb1990}.
+The physical content is clear: at late times, $t\gg \tau_{_R}$, the net baryon number per comoving volume $a^3n_{_B}(a)$ is just $2.31\times 10^{-4}$ times the initial number of massive particles per comoving volume $a^3_{_R}n^H_{_M}(a_{_R})$.
+Note that $a^3n_{_B}(a)$ is the comoving number density, whereas $n_{_B}(a)$ is the physical number density, i.e., the net baryon number per physical volume.
+Since the decay time scale $\tau_{_R}\propto \hat m^{-1}$ is very short, we adopt the approximation that the superhorizon crossing coincides with the genuine reheating (\ref{rhc}) ($a=a_{_R}\approx a_{\rm crout}$ and $t\approx \tau_{_R}$) to obtain the net baryon number density

-yielding the origin of the net number of baryons or antibaryons, i.e., the baryogenesis in the Universe.
+It yields the origin of the net number of baryons or antibaryons, i.e., the baryogenesis in the Universe.

-As an asymmetric relic from the reheating epoch or an initial asymmetric state of the standard cosmology, the net baryon number (\ref{brates1}) remains inside the horizon and conserves in subsequent Universe evolutions, accounting for the baryon and anti-baryon asymmetry observed today.
-It should be emphasised that in our scenario the standard cosmology starts from the initial state of asymmetrical baryon and antibaryon numbers, so that the three Sakharov criterion \cite{Sakharov} for the baryogenesis are not applicable. \comment{ The three necessary "Sakharov conditions" are: 1 Baryon number B {\displaystyle B} B violation.
-2 C-symmetry and CP-symmetry violation.
-3 Interactions out of thermal equilibrium. are avoided.
-0.864+0.016−0.015×10−10 }
+As a $CP$-asymmetric relic from the reheating epoch or as a $CP$-initial asymmetric state of the standard cosmology, the $CP$-asymmetry persists after the reheating.
+The net baryon number (\ref{brates1}) remains inside the horizon and conserves in subsequent Universe evolution.
+It accounts for the baryon and anti-baryon asymmetry observed today.
+It should be emphasized that in our scenario, the standard cosmology starts from the initial state of asymmetrical baryon and antibaryon numbers.
+Therefore the three Sakharov conditions \cite{Sakharov1967} of dynamical solution for the baryogenesis are not applicable.